 - Cook noodles according to package.
 Drain and rinse under cold water.
 Place in a large bowl and set aside.

-- Combine the juice of 1 lime, 1 tbsp soy sauce, garlic, 1 ½ tbsp sugar, and black pepper in a medium bowl.
+- Combine the juice of 1 lime, 1 tablespoon soy sauce, garlic, 1 ½ tablespoon sugar, and black pepper in a medium bowl.
 Add chicken thighs and toss to coat with sauce.

-- Heat 1 tbsp oil in a wok or a skillet over medium/high heat.
+- Heat 1 tablespoon oil in a wok or a skillet over medium/high heat.
 Add chicken and cook until chicken is done (about 4-5 minutes).
 Remove chicken from skillet and set aside.

-- To make the dressing, combine remaining 1 ½ tbsp sugar with ¼ hot water in a small bowl.
+- To make the dressing, combine remaining 1 ½ tablespoon sugar with ¼ hot water in a small bowl.
 Stir to dissolve sugar.
-Stir in juice from remaining lime, 1 tbsp soy sauce, and red pepper flakes.
+Stir in juice from remaining lime, 1 tablespoon soy sauce, and red pepper flakes.

 - In the large bowl with the noodles, add onion slices, baby spinach, chopped cilantro, carrots, and cooked chicken.
 Drizzle in dressing and gently toss to combine.